Get to know Cai Be Floating Market

 The market is divided into two parts: buying and selling places.
 In the very early morning, locals are so busy to transport goods from mainland and rearrange them in an appealing way on the boats.
 There are a lot of boats from distant gardens such as Ho Chi Minh City (Saigon), Long An, An Giang, Can Tho, Ca Mau… coming here to buy and sell agriculture products.
 This makes Cai Be Floating Market richer and more diverse in term of products, from fruits, vegetables to household goods, poultry, seafood… The various colors of fruits, flowers and goods combined with bright blue and white color of sky adorned the picturesque floating market.

-To attract and to help customers easier to find the item they need in the middle of a vast river; the sample of the merchandise is hung on a long pole, called a “cay beo” in front of each boat.
+To attract and to help customers easier to find the item they need in the middle of a vast river, the sample of the merchandise is hung on a long pole, called a “cay beo” in front of each boat.
 This seems to be a common and unique sign you only find in the floating markets in Mekong Delta.

 2. How to get to Cai Be Floating Market

-Cai Be is about 112 km from Ho Chi Minh City (Saigon) or 65 km north of Cai Rang – the most famous floating market of the Mekong Delta.
+Cai Be is about 112 km from Ho Chi Minh City (Saigon) or 65 km north of Cai Rang – the most famous floating market in the Mekong Delta.
 You can get there by motorbike, local bus or private car with about 2 hours driving.
 So Cai Be is a perfect choice for a day trip from Saigon if you don’t have much time to discover the whole Mekong Delta.

 The best way to explore Cai Be Floating Market is definitely to take a boat trip with local tour guide in 2 hours.
 A shared boat ticket costs from 40,000 to 80,000 VND per person; a boat can carry about 10-15 people.
-If you seek for the privacy, a private boat is recommended for only your group but the price is much higher; about 600,000 VND per boat.
+If you seek for the privacy, a private boat is recommended for only your group but the price is much higher, about 600,000 VND per boat.

 3. See and Do